Registered Nurse (RN) Letter of Recommendation Samples

 Step 4: Conclude properly

-Finally, the recommender should provide a concise conclusion that reaffirms why it would be in the employer’s best interest to select the recommended applicant for the position.
+Finally, the recommender should provide a concise conclusion reaffirms why it would be in the employer’s best interest to select the recommended applicant for the position.
 A conclusion of 2-3 sentences will normally be sufficient.
-A formal complimentary close such as “sincerely” or “warm regards” should follow then the signature.
+A formal complimentary close such as “sincerely” or “warm regards” should follow the signature.

-Peggy will be a valuable addition to your team as she has been with us.
+Peggy will be a valuable addition to your team, as she has been with us.
 I highly recommend her for the Head Nurse position.
-Do not hesitate to reach me at [email protected] if you have additional questions.
+Do not hesitate to reach me at example@email.com if you have additional questions.

 Yours sincerely.